wayne-wu/java_concurrency/README.md

   methods are thread-safe).
 * When calling the buy webservice, you MUST not wait for the results while holding the global lock.
-This would block all other ticket change requests and kill your concurency.
+This would block all other ticket change requests and kill your concurrency.
 Release the lock before calling the service and then reacquire the lock after the service call returns.
+* When starting up, if there are any tickets in the BUYING state, finish the purchase of those tickets by calling the webservice.
 * Tickets must be expired in less than 2 times the specified expiration period.
+E.g. if the expiration time is 10 minutes, then the expiration must happen within 20 minutes.
-* To generate a transaction id, you can use: UUID.randomUUID().toString().
+* To generate a transaction id, use UUID.randomUUID().toString().

 ### TicketManager Interface